This Oatmeal Craisin Cookie is a giant, soft, delicious cookie loaded with tons of oatmeal, dried cranberries, and rich dark chocolate chips.

 Ingredients

 Brown sugar.
 Brown sugar adds richness, flavor, moisture, and chewiness to these cookies.
-I always use dark brown sugar because it has a deeper molasses flavor.
+I always use dark brown sugar for the deep molasses flavor.

 White sugar.
 White sugar helps cookies brown and become crispy.